chromium/chromium/docs/enterprise/policies.md

 for the user.
 Such extensions have to define the schema of the configuration in their manifest.

-When a Chrome OS device is cloud-managed, there is a limit on policy size.
+When a ChromeOS device is cloud-managed, there is a limit on policy size.
 As such configuration can be relatively large, it is not provided as a part of user policy.
 Instead, user policy will only include URL and hash signature for external data, and browser will fetch that data, validate its signature,